Terms and Conditions

 We fly weight limited aircraft and for flight safety, it is vital that we have accurate passenger and baggage weights.
 While we do not share this information, you will be asked your weight at the time of booking and may be asked to weigh-in before boarding.
 Passengers in excess of 275 pounds may be subject to additional fees and may be adjusted to another flight if needed for the safety of maintaining the weight and balance of our aircraft.

 The aircraft does not contain storage space under the seat or overhead in which to safely stow in-cabin items.
 Accordingly, most Personal Items must be carried to the aircraft by the Guest and stowed by a Backcountry agent into the designated baggage compartments prior to boarding.
-For additional baggage related details including liability limits, prohibited items, and accessibility requirements please refer to the Backcountry contract of carriage.
+For additional baggage related details including liability limits, prohibited items, and accessibility requirements please refer to the Backcountry Aviation contract of carriage.

 Due to limited baggage capacity, we strongly encourage passengers to limit themselves to the baggage allowances specified above.